 One of the best ingredients for oily skin is colloidal oats.
 They have powerful absorbent properties, which means the oil on your skin doesn’t stand a chance.
 Oatmeal is also very moisturizing so it tricks oily skin into producing less oil.

-Jojoba Oil - Don't be a skeptic.
+Don't be a skeptic.
 It's already shown that applying some natural oils to oily skin can be beneficial.
-This is the case for the jojoba oil.
-It's full of vitamins, minerals, and has anti-inflammatory properties.
+This is the case for jojoba oil.
+It's full of vitamins and minerals and has anti-inflammatory properties.
 Jojoba oil can balance the production of sebum by tricking the oil glands.

-Cucumbers are hydrating, astringent and helpful at tightening open pores.
-Rich in vitamins and antioxidants good for the skin, cucumbers can help you from the inside and the outside.
-They make a delicious salad, but also a relaxing facial mask - use them in both situations.
+Cucumbers are hydrating, a natural astringent, and are helpful at tightening open pores.
+Rich in vitamins and antioxidants good for the skin, cucumbers can help you from the inside.
+They make a delicious salad but also a relaxing facial mask - use them in both situations.